DarijaJovanovic/London_Smart_Meters_MSc_Capstone_Project/README.md

 ## Summary ##
 ### About :grey_question: ###
-In this project, my team and I analyzed electricity smart meter readings of 3,852 households in London for the year 2013.
+In this project, I led a team of 4 individuals where we analyzed electricity smart meter readings of 3,852 households in London for the year 2013.

 ### Objectives :dart: ###
 1. To help electricity utility companies reduce production costs.